Ficool

 He entered.

-The familiar calm greeted him.
+The familiar calm greeted him immediately.

 Old Liang sat behind the counter.